 NFC method

 Flavio visits a local coffee shop on his way to school and accesses its free Wi-Fi.
-When he first connects a screen appears that requires him to first agree to an Acceptable Use Policy (AUP) before continuing.
+When he first connects, a screen appears that requires him to first agree to an Acceptable Use Policy (AUP) before continuing.
 What type of AP has he encountered?

 captive portal